 JJM Is this now a part of the history books?
 Is it something that is talked about openly in Oklahoma schools?

 TM I don’t know.
 I would certainly hope so.
 That is kind of the whole point here, to have this event put in its proper place in history.
-How that happens, how it makes it into college curriculums or grade school classes, is beyond me.
+How that happens, how it makes it into a college curriculum or grade school classes is beyond me.
 I don’t know what the next step is.
 On one of the radio shows I did, a person who said he grew up in Oklahoma in the 70’s called and said there wasn’t one word of this in school, and asked me what was being taught in Oklahoma today about this.
 I told him I would be curious to find out.
 I guess the next few years will tell.
 People now have the ability to know what happened in Tulsa.
 Whether or not Oklahoma itself is ready to own that part of its history is anyone’s guess.

 TM Going back to where we started, it is the white classrooms that need to hear about this.
 I feel that while everyone will agree we have made a lot of progress in this country during the last 50 years, I think a chasm exists that would be much less true if the dominant society could understand where African-Americans are coming from and what they have been through.
 I think that would go a long ways toward helping us understand why they feel the way they feel.
 I know that is true in my case.
 I am terribly grateful that this story ended up in my lap and provided an important piece of the puzzle to me.